bguerville/webMAN-MOD/README.md

 - Title ID can be displayed on XMB menu
 - Covers are shown using the Title ID on the file name of the ISO.
 Official needs to mount the game to show the covers.
 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
-- FTP includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev_blind, change file attributes
+- FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev_blind, change file attributes
 - Integrated external gameDATA
 - Web Debugger (remote peek/poke/find bytes)
 - Spoof IDPS/PSID and display IDPS/PSID on /cpursx.ps3